Load Shedding in Distributed Systems

 Load shedding —a term often used in electrical engineering— according to dictionary.com is "the deliberate shutdown of electric power in a part or parts of a power-distribution system, generally to prevent the failure of the entire system when the demand strains the capacity of the system."

-Load shedding is a controlled process in which electricity supply is deliberately interrupted in certain areas in order to manage demand and prevent the entire power grid from collapsing.
+Load shedding is a regulated process in which—electricity supply is intentionally disrupted in specific locations to manage demand and avoid the entire power grid from collapsing.
 It is typically done when there is a shortage of electricity generation or transmission capacity, or when there is a high risk of overloading the system.

 Load Shedding in Computer Science